Black Velvet (song): Other versions

 American country music artist Robin Lee, also signed to Atlantic at the time, covered "Black Velvet" in 1990 on her third studio album, also titled Black Velvet.
-Lee's version peaked at No. 12 on the US Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart.
+Lee's version peaked at No. 12 on the US Billboard Hot Country Singles & Tracks chart.

 Idols South Africa winner Anke Pietrangeli covered the song on her album Tribute to the Great Female Vocalists in 2009.

 In 2015, Canadian heavy metal band Kobra and the Lotus recorded the song for their first EP, entitled Words of the Prophets.

 In 2021, X Factor winner Sam Bailey recorded the song as her rock debut.
 The song was released through independent record label Saga Entertainment on August 6, 2021.
 The song peaked at number one on the Amazon best sellers chart.

 In 2022, the Israeli psychedelic trance duo, Infected Mushroom, released a cover of the song featuring Ninet Tayeb.
 It was released through record label Monstercat and is featured on Infected Mushroom's IM25 album.